polyswarmer/documentation/_i18n/en/_docs/testing-windows.md

 ### Install tools on Linux VM

-There are some tools we need to install on the Linux VM to enable it to act as a test version of the PolySwarm marketplace.
+There are some tools we need to install on the Linux VM to enable it to act as a testnet.

 #### Install Docker